dphyy/EarlyCare/README.md

 ## Demo Flow

-### Scripted Judge Demo

-1. Click **Demo runner** in the top navigation.
-2. The app opens a separate demo overview that shows only frontend-only demo records; **Patient overview** remains reserved for real saved backend calls and audio.
-3. Review all three patients:
-   - Mdm Tan shows fall/near-fall escalation, concussion speech review applicable, caregiver follow-up, consultation memory, and volunteer task context.
-   - Mr Raman shows Parkinson/frailty watch, slower speech-quality indicators, emotional-distress safeguard support, tone concern, and concussion **Not applicable** because he says there was no fall or near-fall.
-   - Encik Ahmad shows a routine Malay check-in with meals, water, medication, family support, low speech-marker probability, no safeguard, and concussion **Not applicable**.
-4. Click transcript highlights to scroll to the supporting patient sentence when demo audio is absent.
-5. Review or print the **EarlyCare Consultation Brief** as the doctor-facing handoff summary.

-### Live Call Demo

 1. Open **Agents call**.
 2. Choose a senior and click **Start call**.
-3. Confirm the recording notice and demo consent checkbox.
-4. Allow microphone permission.
+3. Allow microphone permission.
-5. Speak with the agent in any comfortable language.
+4. Speak with the agent in any comfortable language.
-6. Click **End & save**.
+5. Click **End & save**.
-7. Open **Patient overview**.
+6. Open **Patient overview**.
-8. Review the full-call recording, English transcript, original transcript, patient speech quality, model review cards, and inline risk/safeguard/tone highlights.
+7. Review the full-call recording, English transcript, original transcript, patient speech quality, model review cards, and inline risk/safeguard/tone highlights.
+8. Review or print the **EarlyCare Consultation Brief** as the doctor-facing handoff summary.
 9. Click a highlighted patient phrase to replay the patient answer from immediately after the previous agent question.

 ## Commands